 - Retention and expansion initiatives will be largely depending on whether or not CS teams can scale effectively using better technologies and developing smarter processes rather than increasing headcount: Technology is the clear choice for CS teams that are small and over-worked, helping them fill touchpoint gaps and effectively scale their customer growth initiatives.
 Yet OpenViews points out one big problem: “More than 50% of customer success teams are using multiple technologies – most often CRM, email clients, spreadsheets and Helpdesk – on a daily and weekly basis despite already feeling overburdened by their workloads.
 And even with these tools, customer journey shortcomings and a lack of actionable user intelligence persists.”
 What does this mean for 2017?
 The age of the dedicated CS software solution, a comprehensive tool that empowers CS teams to work more effectively and efficiently despite an ever-growing roster of new customers, has come.
 As OpenLabs puts it: “Scaling isn’t just about hiring new CS team members (although 73% of companies plan to do just that); it’s about learning to manage the customer experience efficiently and effectively without sacrificing the personal touch required to build customer relationships. […] It’s clear that CS teams need to trade generic communication and data-gathering tools like email and spreadsheets for tools specifically designed to provide long-term user intelligence, highly targeted engagements, comprehensive customer health metrics, and CRM integrations.”

 Helpful Holiday Hint: If these trends excite you but you have no idea how your CS team will be able to tackle them, ChurnZero wants to help!
 ChurnZero is designed with modern Customer Success in mind, empowering teams deeply understand their customers, define and enact proactive initiatives, intelligently automate processes so teams can effectively scale and reliably predict and minimize churn.
-We would love to show you how we can help your team offer world-class Customer Success in 2017.
+We would love to show you how our Customer Success software can help your team offer world-class Customer Success in 2017.